np2861996/Insert-Body-Class/README.txt

 License: GPLv2 or later
 License URI: https://www.gnu.org/licenses/gpl-2.0.html

-Allow your customers to add wing forms, just easily
+Allow your customers to add Body Class in any page or post, just easily

 == Description ==

-Just install Plugin and enjoy feature of Wing Forms.
+Just install Plugin and enjoy feature of Insert Body Class.

 This plugin display forms with simple shortcode.

 1).
-Create a page like wing or any other.
+Create a page like About or any other.

 2).
-Put shortcode wherever you want.
+Add class in the right side of optioins list.

 3).
-Add shortcode parameters as you want.
+Save And it's Done.
+Simple Right!!

 == Installation ==
-1. Upload the entire `wing-forms` folder to the `/wp-content/plugins/` directory.
+1. Upload the entire `insert-body-class` folder to the `/wp-content/plugins/` directory.
 2. Activate the plugin through the **Plugins** screen (**Plugins > Installed Plugins**).

 == Frequently Asked Questions ==

 = How to use plugin? =

-You just have to install.
-Plugin will take care of all the required things.
-You just have to create form and add shortcode.
+You just have to install plugin and plugin will take care of all things.

-= How to add form in page? =
+= How to add body class in page or post? =

-You just have to addshortcode in page. e.g.[wing-forms id="16" title="form 1"]
+Add class in the right side of options list in the page or post.

 == Screenshots ==

-1. This screenshot shows the Wing forms.
+1. This screenshot shows Where to add class.

 == Changelog ==